IIT-EnergySystemModels/openTEPES/README.md

 ## Gurobi

 Another recommendation is the use of [Gurobi solver](https://www.gurobi.com/).
-However, it is a commercial solver but more powerful than open-source solvers for large-scale problems.
+It is a commercial solver, more powerful than open-source solvers for large-scale problems.
 As a commercial solver, it needs a license that is free of charge for academic usage by signing up on the [Gurobi webpage](https://pages.gurobi.com/registration/).
 You can also ask for an [evaluation license](https://www.gurobi.com/downloads/request-an-evaluation-license/) for 30 days to test the solver.
 It can be installed using: `conda install -c gurobi gurobi` and then ask for an academic or commercial license.
 Activate the license on your computer using the `grbgetkey` command (you need to be in a university internet domain if you are installing an academic license).